Danny’s DNA Discoveries – Albatrellaceae of the PNW

 Polypus cf dispansus © Steve Trudell

-'Polyporoletus' bulbosus is a similar local species, described from Washington.
+'Polyporoletus' bulbosus WA - a similar local species, described from Washington.
 It has a bulbous stem and is more likely to grow solitary than P. sylvestris.
 Its DNA is quite different from anything else in this family and although it strongly resembles Polyporoletus, it likely needs its own genus name.
 It is very rare, only known from the type collection from Mt.
 Rainier in 1948.

 Polyporoletus sylvestris © Paul Kroeger